Zeros of Meixner and Krawtchouk polynomials: Introduction

 Polynomials that are real-rooted are of interest in various branches of mathematics, including combinatorics and approximation theory.
 Real-rootedness is used to prove the log-concavity and unimodality of the sequence of coefficients of a polynomial which otherwise demands cumbersome combinatorial manipulations (see e.g.\ \cite{Stanley89} and \cite{Brenti94}) and is useful in establishing convergence properties of rational approximants (cf. \cite{pade}).

 The real-rootedness of a given polynomial is a classical problem and various tools are available to prove that the zeros are real, for example, in \cite{Br} and \cite{PF}, P\'olya frequency sequences are used to show that some hypergeometric polynomials have only real roots.
-A standard way of proving real-rootedness of functions is using their relation to a finite or infinite orthogonal sequence of polynomials $p_n$ of degree $n$, $n \in \nn$ (cf., for example, \cite{DRLO}).
-It is a well known classical result that if a sequence $\{p_n\}_{n=0}^k$ or $\{p_n\}_{n=0}^{\infty}$ is orthogonal with respect to a positive Borel measure $\mu$, the $n$ zeros of $p_n$ are real, distinct and lie in the convex hull of the supp$(\mu)$ (cf. \cite{Szego}).
+One of the standard ways to prove real-rootedness of polynomials, is to use their relation to orthogonal polynomials.